 Get the details.
 Understanding how your medication works and why you are taking it will help you feel more in control.
 Be sure your doctor explains how your medication will benefit you.
 Find out what, if any, side effects to expect so that you’re not taken by surprise.
 Be aware of any foods or other medications that could interfere with your medication.
+If you still have questions after your doctor’s visit, your pharmacist may also be able to help.
 You may find it helpful to create a drug diary like the sample one on the back of this fact sheet.

 Consider the cost.
 Ask your health care team about the cost of your medications, and find out if they are covered by your insurance.
 Many drug companies may offer patient assistance programs to help you obtain medications at a lower cost, or with a referral from your doctor.
-Some organizations such as the CancerCare Co-Payment Assistance Foundation (www.cancercarecopay.org) provide co-payment assistance to eligible individuals with insurance coverage.
-The Partnership for Prescription Assistance (www.pparx.org) helps people without prescription drug coverage get the medicines they need at a reduced cost or free.
+Some organizations such as the CancerCare Co-Payment Assistance Foundation provide co-payment assistance to eligible individuals with insurance coverage.
+The Medicine Assistance Tool helps people without prescription drug coverage get the medicines they need at a reduced cost or free.

 Plan ahead.
 Before traveling, check the number of refills left on your prescription.
 Let your doctor know when you are travelling and if you will need your medication refilled soon.
 Bring your medication in its original container, and avoid packing pills in checked luggage in case your luggage is lost.

 Ask for help.
-Ask a friend or family member to take turns picking up your prescriptions from the pharmacy.
+Ask a friend or family member who can take turns picking up your prescriptions from the pharmacy.
 If you live alone, find a friend who understands your medication routine.
 Check in with that person regularly to let him or her know you’ve taken your medication.

-*Join a support group. or some people, taking pills after they have finished their cancer treatments is difficult.
-They may feel as though they will never stop being a “cancer patient.”
+Join a support group.
+For some people, taking pills after they have finished their cancer treatments is difficult.
+They may feel as though they will never stop being “cancer patients.”
 Others may find that taking pills is a daily reminder of cancer.
-Joining a support group or speaking with a counselor often helps people cope better
+Joining a support group or speaking with a counselor often helps people cope better.